Texas

 him and even if the excavations were well done by the standards

-of the day, the
+of the day, the fieldwork

 concluded on the eve of World War II, and